Google Mass Media Patents Disclose an Interest in Entertainment

 The world of broadcast media has followed a pretty simple approach for years – broadcasters present entertainment and information, mixed with advertisements.

-Google has been publishing a number of papers, and filing patent applications that provide some innovations in the broadcast arena which are worth looking at closely.
-They allow for ways to interact with television and radio, and receive additional real-time content as well as interacting with others who are watching or listening to the same broadcast, real-time popularity ratings, and the bookmarking of video and audio.
+Google has been publishing a number of papers and filing patent applications that provide some innovations in the broadcast arena which are worth looking at closely.
+They allow for ways to interact with television and radio, and receive additional real-time content as well as interacting with others who are watching or listening to the same broadcast, real-time popularity ratings, and the bookmarking of mass media.

 They also provide ways for people to advertise in some interesting ways.
 Imagine personalized information layers that correspond to shows you are watching on TV:

 For example, while watching a news segment on a celebrity, a fashion layer is presented to the viewer on a television screen or a computer display device, which provides information and/or images related to the clothes and accessories the celebrity is wearing in the news segment.
 Additionally, personalized layers may include advertisements promoting products or services related to the news segment, such as a link to a clothing store that is selling clothes that the celebrity is wearing.

 Two new Google mass media patent applications describe some of those innovations.
 How far off are these kinds of innovations?
 Frankly, I’d like to see some of them as quickly as possible, though the part of me that is concerned about privacy is concerned about how Google might collect this information by recording sounds and possibly taking pictures of audience members.

 Social and Interactive Applications for Mass Media

 Invented by Michele Covell, Shumeet Baluja, and Michael Fink

 Assigned to Google